-Hospital negligence claims have to be completed within three years of the date of the negligence, or from the date that any injury was first noticed.
+As with other personal injury or medical negligence claims, hospital negligence claims have to be completed within three years of the date of the negligence, or from the date that any injury was first noticed.

 This evidence gathering period can take a substantial amount of time.
 However, the more evidence that is gathered, and time spent to investigate it, the stronger your claim will be for a successful compensation award.